 The life insurance underwriter will use your answers to these questions to assess the severity of your illness.

 Their goal is to clearly assess your risk for their company.
 After your risk has been assessed, they’ll determine which rating class you qualify for.

 Most life insurance providers, especially those who offer traditional forms of coverage, will require you to submit an up-to-date medical exam along with your application.

 The life insurance application process starts with, well, the application.

 First, you must complete the application and then turn it in.
 This step takes as little as 15 minutes depending on which company you choose.

 The next step takes much longer but requires no effort on your part.
 The waiting period after applying is generally between 4 to 6 weeks.

-During this time period, the life insurance underwriter will look at your application to assess how much risk your scleroderma (as well as other lifestyle/health factors) poses them.
+During this time period, the life insurance underwriter will look at your application to assess how much risk your scleroderma (as well as other lifestyle/health factors) poses to them.